 As a buyer, I am often looking for a real life user’s opinion that is not necessarily a glowing recommendation and not a rant

 There is often a division between those of us who like to talk about “gear” and those who would prefer to talk about more pure photography.
-I tend to lean in the gear direction sometimes, and created this “category” to talk about gear.
+I tend to lean in the gear direction sometimes and created this “category” to talk about gear.
 I won’t address it from a technical review point of view.
-There are already some very good resources out there like dpreview.com, Vincent Oliver’s Photo-i, for inkjet printers, Wilhelm Imaging Research.com for prints and print longevity, and Consumer Reports.org.
-There are also some good discussions and recommendations to be found on various forums, such as Nature Photographers Network (NPN), and Midwest Photography Enthusiasts Group (MPEG).
+There are already some very good resources out there like dpreview.com, Vincent Oliver’s Photo-i, for inkjet printers, Wilhelm Imaging Research.com for prints and print longevity, and Consumer Reports.org, as well as a couple very technical review sites like DXO-Mark, out there.
+There are also some good discussions and recommendations to be found on various forums, such as Nature Photographers Network (NPN), and Fred Miranda‘s venerable site.

 As a buyer, I am often looking for a real life user’s opinion that is not necessarily a glowing recommendation and not a rant.
 Surprisingly, that is often difficult to find, even on the vast worldwide web!
 I review products I either own or have used, from the standpoint of a non-professional user and hoping to answer the ultimate questions, would I buy this product and does this product do for me what I need, want or hope it will do?